r-hathcock/CIS4560-01-Group-3-Term-Project/README.md

 **Included Items**
 - Reddit Data Analysis - Presentation.pdf: Our presentation slides
-- Reddit Data Analysis - Code.pdf: Readable pdf of the code we used.
+- Raw Commands: Readable pdf of the code we used.
 - commandsRawText.txt: Simple text of the code.
 Easier to copy/paste.
 &nbsp;